Running vertex-wise linear mixed models

 specification.

-The outcome variable should be one of the supported
+The outcome variable must be one of the supported

 brain surface metrics computed by FreeSurfer, prefixed by